CR Paneitz operator on non-embeddable CR manifolds: Proof of

 \section{Proof of \cref{thm:ess-self-adj-of-CR-Paneitz,thm:spectrum-of-CR-Paneitz}}

 Let $(M, T^{1, 0} M, \theta)$ be a closed strictly pseudoconvex CR manifold of dimension three.
 If $(M, T^{1, 0} M)$ is embeddable, then there exist the orthogonal projection to $\Ker \Box_{b}$, known as the \emph{\Szego projection}, and the partial inverse of $\Box_{b}$~\cite{Beals-Greiner1988}*{Theorem 25.20}.
-On the other hand, if $(M, T^{1, 0} M)$ is non-embeddable, then we can not use the partial inverse of $\Box_{b}$.
+If $(M, T^{1, 0} M)$ is non-embeddable, then we can not use the partial inverse of $\Box_{b}$.
 However, we have an \emph{approximate} \Szego projection and partial inverse of $\Box_{b}$.

 \begin{theorem}[\cite{Beals-Greiner1988}*{Proposition 25.4 and Corollaries 25.64 and 25.67}] There exist $S \in \Hpsido^{0}(M)$ and $N \in \Hpsido^{- 2}(M)$ such that

 \end{theorem}

 We first show some commutation relations of $S$ and $\ovS$.